MasterMaybeFromHell/Pool-Of-Light-Mods/README.md

 Installation:

 Locate your Light Bearers game directory.
-Go to "/Light Bearers/LightBearers/Content/Paks"
+Navigate to "/Light Bearers/LightBearers/Content/Paks"

 Create a new folder called "~mods"

-Open "~mods" folder and drag the pack that you want
+Open the "~mods" folder and drag the pack that you want into it.

-that's all.
+That's all.

 P.S.
-This is the 2 mods for game [Light Bearers](https://store.steampowered.com/app/765710/Light_Bearers/)
+These are the 2 mods for the game [Light Bearers.](https://store.steampowered.com/app/765710/Light_Bearers/)